exasol/cloudwatch-adapter/README.md

 * Select "Browse serverless application repository"
 * Search for "ExasolCloudWatchAdapter"
 * Fill out the application settings
-    * `ExaolDeploymentName`: A name describing the Exasol installation you want to monitor.
+    * `ExasolDeploymentName`: A name describing the Exasol installation you want to monitor.
 The adapter adds this name as a [dimension](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension) to the metrics in Cloudwatch.
 This will help you to distinguish the data if you monitor more than one Exasol deployment.

     * `ExasolConnectionSecretArn`: [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of Secrets Manager secret you created in a previous step.